-Transfer of credit from other institutions is the responsibility of the Registrar.
-Any students planning to take work at other institutions in the United States or elsewhere should initially check with the registrar's office on policies and procedures.
+Transfer of credit from other institutions is the responsibility of Registration & Academic Services.
+Any students planning to take work at other institutions in the United States or elsewhere should initially check with Registration & Academic Services on policies and procedures.
 Full time students may not be concurrently enrolled at any other institution, except for the LVAIC Consortium cross registered courses, without the advanced approval of the Committee on Standing of Students.
 Transfer of grades from institutions other than the LVAIC System is not possible.

 - Pass/Fail credit/non-credit courses are not acceptable for transfer.

 - Courses taken at a two year or four year institution where a grade lower than a “C” has been earned will not transfer. (“C-” or below will not transfer)